 229,301 equibit (EQB) tokens sold during the ICO which has helped raise a significant amount of capital for the company to hit its initial development milestones.
-In total, roughly USD $570,000 (CAD $760,000) worth of equibits were purchased.
+In total, roughly USD $570,000 (CAD $760,000) worth of equibits was purchased.

 Toronto-based blockchain financial platform Equibit announced that Friday, March 31st, marked the close of their initial coin offering (ICO).
 The event brought together members of the crypto community as well as established participants from the securities community.
 Both alike were attracted by an existing, mainstream use case for blockchain applications within capital markets.

 All purchased equibits will automatically be deposited into investor accounts at EDC’s web-wallet service currently scheduled to launch this summer.
-EQB tokens may be traded between users and, upon authorization by an issuer, represent an equity or debt interest in the company.
+EQB tokens may be traded between users and, upon authorization by an issuer, represent equity or debt interest in the company.

 Equibit CEO Chris Horlacher said:

 “We’re thrilled to see the value of the Equibit system validated by the community in this way.
 Big things are on the horizon and it’s all thanks to these early supporters!”

 Read below the next steps Equibit plans to take on its roadmap:

 With the close of the ICO we move into the next phase on our roadmap; releasing Github repos to the public for both the EDC Web Portfolio, or wallet, and Equibit Core for full Equibit mining.
 EDC has retained the services of Bitovi, a prominent Chicago-based design, and development firm, to develop the Web Portfolio trading platform and progress has already been shown.